 Sheffield Resources Limited (West Kimberley, WA)

-NAIF’s assistance will accelerate the development of important infrastructure elements of the Thunderbird project, filling a gap in Sheffield’s finance that it could not obtain from private sector debt and equity markets at this point in its corporate development.
+NAIF’s loan accelerates the development of important infrastructure elements of the Thunderbird project as well as fills a gap in Sheffield Resources’ finance that it could not obtain from private sector debt and equity markets at this point in its corporate development.
 The nature and risk of the mineral sands industry limits Sheffield Resources’ ability to tap the debt markets, leaving this to be covered by equity.
 Without NAIF’s funding, the higher equity task and decreased internal rate of return would make the equity raising even more uncertain and potentially delay the project.

-- Sheffield’s Our Pledge to the Kimberley Community includes Aboriginal jobs (build to 40% in first 8 years of operation) and Aboriginal business content (minimum of $5m/year from year 5) plus Aboriginal training fund
+- Sheffield’s Our Pledge to the Kimberley Community includes Aboriginal jobs (building to 40% in first eight years of operation) and Aboriginal business content (minimum of $5m/year from year five) plus Aboriginal training fund.

 Australian Industry Participation